YuanSiping/IPPD/README.md

 # Industrial-Power-Demand-Dataset
 The practical real-time power demand datasets named IPDD(Industrial-Power-Demand-Dataset) is collected form a steel plant, which consists of three-phase electric current, three-phase active power and three-phase demand active power of the entire plant, and the interval of this collected raw data is 30 seconds.
+This dataset is used in a research of ultra-short-term industrial power demand forecasting, and the work has been published on IEEE Trans. on Power System.
+It is appreciated to cite this paper if you like to use this dataset.
+Mao Tan, Siping Yuan, Shuaihu Li, Yongxin Su, Hui Li, Feng He, Ultra-short-term industrial power demand forecasting using LSTM based hybrid ensemble learning, IEEE Trans. on Power System, 2019, doi:10.1109/TPWRS.2019.2963109
 The structure of IPDD as follows:
 ```
 ├── testset
 └── trainingset